dafuallah96/me/content/blogs/The Tug-of-War Between My Inner Child and Adult Self.md

 When the service ended, W and I left the church, and I thought to myself, why is it so hard to greet someone I liked, and maybe still do like, and just be friends?
 Trust me, the guilt level was so high.
 Trying to be myself while walking.

- I can't deny that A broke my trust when I asked her not to share things that I did not share with anyone else, which she did.
-Forgiveness? *Trust me, I am still trying.*
+Earlier this year, A broke my trust when I asked her not to share things I had only told a few people I deeply trust, yet she did. *Forgiveness?
+Trust me, I’m trying.*

 The child within me was hoping that I did greeted, but the other part just did not allow that to happen.
 Sometimes I miss the simplicity of being a child, not weighed down by all these energy-draining small issues, you know?
 But at the same time, it's not worth putting effort into things that don't live up to what true friendship should be